Many things can cause fatigue in people with cancer. This includes the cancer itself and the type of treatment you might have.

-We don't fully understand what causes cancer fatigue, but we know that a number of things can contribute to it.
+Doctors don't fully understand what causes cancer related fatigue.
+But we know that a number of things can make it worse.
 Fatigue is often worse in people who:

 - are having a combination of treatments

 - are elderly

 It's important that you know you may be more likely to suffer from fatigue if you fall into one of these groups.

 What could cause fatigue?